 Halfway House Orlando

 If you're looking for halfway houses in Orlando, we can help.
 We provide a safe and supportive environment for people transitioning back into society.

 If so, you've come to the right place.
-At our halfway houses in DeLand, Florida, we provide a safe and supportive home for people transitioning back into society.
+At our halfway houses in Florida, we provide a safe and supportive home for people transitioning back into society.
 We understand that this can be a difficult time, and we're here to help you every step of the way.

 Transitional housing programs

 The road to recovery from addiction is not always easy, but it is possible.
 Our sober living homes offer a 3-phase program that helps our patients achieve sobriety and live fulfilling lives.

 Regarding sober living homes in Orlando, we provide the highest quality of care possible.
 Our staff is professional and passionate about helping those in need.

-If you're struggling to get your life back on track, our halfway houses in Orlando can help.
-We provide halfway houses in Orlando, FL, for those trying to overcome addiction and substance abuse.
+If you're struggling to get your life back on track, our halfway houses in Orlando can help those trying to overcome addiction and substance abuse.
 We offer our clients case management, counseling, Hepatitis C treatment through our community partners, and a safe, drug-free living environment.

 House for Women

 Coming to our sober house in Orlando, FL for Women can be a life-changing experience.
 It provides a safe and supportive treatment for women ready to take the next step in their recovery.
-Our sober living home is a transitional living facility that helps women reintegrate into society after completing treatment.FIND MORE
+Our home is a transitional living facility that helps women reintegrate into society after completing treatment.FIND MORE

 House for Men

 House for Women and Children’s

 Women and children are some of the most vulnerable members of society.
 They often don't have the resources or support to fend for themselves, so they can quickly become victims of abuse or exploitation.
 We provide a haven for women and children with nowhere else to turn.FIND MORE

 Frequently Asked Questions